 9. Bohinj Wild Flower Festival, Lake Bohinj, Slovenia

 The Bohinj Wild Flower Festival in Bohinj, Slovenia is the ultimate children’s festival.
-Taking place during the summer half term 2016.
+Taking place from 25 May-10 June 2018.
 A great community spirit descends on the small, but stunning town of Bohinj in Slovenia for this annual festival that celebrates the wild mountain flowers and flora that decorate the town.

 The Bohinj Wild Flower Festival has an action packed programme for the week-long festival that children will absolutely adore.
 Including folk dancing put on by the local children’s school, guided botanical excursions through the mountains for children, craft markets, storytelling, workshops on flower arranging and arts and crafts, as well as plenty of local food and music.

 As a pinnacle event in the social calendar of Bohinj, and with such a beautiful tranquil town set against the backdrop of the Julian Alps, it’s a fantastic opportunity to take the kids and get back to nature.

 You can’t beat the prime location of Hotel Jezero in Bohinj.
 Sitting next to the famous stone bridge in town, this hotel has a wonderful lake-facing bar and terrace, as well as an indoor swimming pool.
 Nearby there is a play ground for children, and the hotel sits right on the start of the walks in town, as well as a stone’s throw from the bus stop.

 10. Il Palio delle Barche, Lake Trasimeno, Italy

 If you’re looking for a festival that’s a bit louder and livelier, then look no further than the exciting and fast paced il Palio delle Barche, that takes place in Passignano sul Trasimeno, on the shores of Lake Trasimeno in Umbria.
 Set during the first week of the UK school summer holidays, this is not the one to miss!